goodby/csv/README.md

 Csv is open-sourced software licensed under the MIT License - see the LICENSE file for details

 ## Documentation

-### Memory Management Free

-This library designed for memory unbreakable. every each line processsing line by line.

-It will not be accumulated in the memory whole rows.

 ### Import to Database via PDO